-The new principal business segments are as follows: (1) insurance agency business segment, which mainly consists of providing agency services for P&C insurance products and life insurance products to individual clients, (2) insurance brokerage business segment, which mainly consists of providing P&C and life insurance brokerage services to institutional clients, and (3) claims adjusting segment, which consists of providing pre-underwriting survey, claim adjusting, disposal of residual value, loading and unloading supervision and consulting services.
+The Group operated three operating segments: (1) insurance agency business segment, which mainly consists of providing agency services for P&C insurance products and life insurance products to individual clients, (2) insurance brokerage business segment, which mainly consists of providing P&C and life insurance brokerage services to institutional clients, and (3) claims adjusting segment, which consists of providing pre-underwriting survey, claim adjusting, disposal of residual value, loading and unloading supervision and consulting services.
 Operating segments are defined as components of an enterprise about which separate financial information is available and evaluated regularly by the Group's chief operating decision maker in deciding how to allocate resources and in assessing performance.